 If you make all your payments on time for at least 3 to 4 years, without even one delayed or missed payment in between, most lenders will automatically apply an interest rate reduction of 0.25% to your account.

 This applies to most federal student loans and some private loans.
-Check the terms of your loan and make sure that you get the discounted rate after you’ve made the necessary number of payments.
+Check the terms of your loan.
+Make sure that you get the discounted rate after you’ve made the necessary number of payments.

 Paying consistently on time has other benefits too, of course.
 It will help you avoid student loan default and delinquency.
 And ultimately will help your credit score.